 - Favorite animals and a message or fact about the animal

-- Create a comic strip by drawing out big squares and then fill in with the comic
+- Create a comic strip by drawing out big squares and then fill them in with the comic

 - For smaller kids, draw lines that they can walk along to practice balance